Kumayl ibn Ziyad

-Kumayl bin Ziyad an-Nakha'i (كُمَيْلُ بْنُ زِيَادٍ النَّخْعِيُّ) was among the most loyal companions of Imam Ali Ibn Abi Talib.
-Moreover, Kumayl occupies a prominent position in Shia Islam.
-Converting to Islam during the time of Islamic prophet Muhammad, he rose to a position of prominence during the caliphates of Uthman and Ali.
-In the caliphate of Ali, Kumayl flourished and served him in the most disciplined of ways.
-However, he is recognized for his pious and humble nature as well as preserving Imam Ali's teachings.
-Kumayl is best known for the du'a (supplication) of Prophet Khidr, which is commonly known by the name du'a Kumayl.
+Kumayl bin Ziyad an-Nakha'i (كُمَيْلُ بْنُ زِيَادٍ النَّخْعِيُّ) was one of the Tabi'un and loyal companion of Ali (Imamate from 632 to 661 per Shias) and his son al-Hasan (661–671).
+His birthdate is not known, but it's believed he was born around 633 CE.
+He rose to a position of prominence during the caliphates of Uthman and Ali.
+During the caliphate of Ali, Kumayl flourished and served him in the most disciplined of ways.

+He is recognized in Islamic literature for his piety and humility, as well as preserving some of Ali's teachings.
+Kumayl is best known for transmitting the du'a (supplication) of al-Khidr recited by Ali, commonly known as du'a Kumayl.
+He participated in the revolt of Ibn al-Ash'ath against the Umayyads in 700, and was subsequently executed on orders of Al-Hajjaj ibn Yusuf in 708.

 Birth

 Kumayl ibn Ziyad was born in the first year after Hijrah (622 CE).

 Kumayl's title

 One of the titles given to Kumayl was al-Nakha'i.
 It simply means a person from, or a member of, the tribe of Banu Nakha.